 Speakers: Michele Moore, Helen Steel, Sian Griffiths, Zlakha Ahmed

 A threat was made by ticket holder on Twitter to publicise venue.
 The landlady of the pub came under intense pressure by transactivists and councillors to repudiate the meeting.
 She wrote this response to criticisms of her and WPUK.
-She also made an official complaint to Leeds council about allegedly libellous comments made by two councillors.
+She also made an official complaint to Sheffield council about allegedly libellous comments made by two councillors.

 Torrential rain, flooding and road closures hampered the arrival of speakers and attendees but the meeting went ahead.

 The speech Michele Moore gave that night has had over 28,000 views.
 She has since come under attack for speaking out, with attempts to have her removed as editor of Disability & Society which she has managed to resist.

 15. A Woman’s Place is a Safe Port